yugalk14/Yugal-s-Gif/README.md

 - if its not empty then by using HTTP module of Angular
 - Calling the giphy api with generated key and searchString
 - Sending the result to front end for displaying
+- Handled unexpected error with try-catch block for smooth user experience.

 ## Code scaffolding